 By then, we were starving.
 As we passed through small scenic Newari town of Harisiddhi, Thaibu and Badegaon, we had to stop by.
 One of the locals in Badegaon served us absolute delights.
 Choyla, kachila, batman, bara etc, a very typical Newari khaja and the taste was amazing.
 Although burning hot, we absolutely loved it.
 It was the best bara (O).
 It sure beats 'Honacha', another popular place for Newari khaja in Patan.

+Let's take it this way, it was a pilgrimage tour.
+It took me a while to get out of the bed.
+It was the coldest morning by far.
+We were out by eight.
+Dad had to drive with the headlights on.
+While mom and dad went out in search of duck, aunty and I stayed warm inside.
+I was sleep deprived.
+Our first pit, Swamyambhu.
+The monkeys were cheeky even in the cold foggy morning, perhaps to do with the crowd, more the people more naughty they become.
+Puja's done dad handed me a warm cup of tea look like to drink.
+I took a sip and Yuck!
+Apparently, it's a good stuff.
+Yeap, everything good in life has to be sour, ugly or hard to accomplish.
 Second, Bijeshwori Temple.
 A newly wed couple were behind us, lined up for puja.
 They seemed to be in hurry, so did we.
 Win! moms didn't let them go in even with their humble request.
 Next was Bhatbhateni Temple where I enjoyed feeding pigeons while moms busy on puja.
 Gyneshwor, the final temple for the day.
 Kids at the temple surrounded me when they heard squeaking sound of duckling.
 I lied and said I wasn't carrying one.
 Garden of dreams, the final pit for lunch and a nap.